ablestack/nestjs-bff/README.md

 	<a href="webclient/README.md">Web Client</a>
 </p>

-## Description
+## Overview

 NestJS-BFF is a starter project for those looking to fast-track building a production-grade [BFF](https://samnewman.io/patterns/architectural/bff/) web application with [NestJS](https://nestjs.com/).

-This is a Monorepo project containing an API, example web client, and a companion CLI.
-It leverages Yarn Workspaces for convenient centralized package management across all three.
+This is a Monorepo project containing an API, companion CLI, and Web Client.
+Follow the README navigation links for details on each of these.

 ## Background